Poles in the Soviet Union: 1921–1938

 Initially the Soviets pursued a policy where the local national language was used as a tool for eradication of national identity in favour of "communist education of masses".
 In the case of the Poles this meant a goal of Sovietisation of the Polish population.
 However this proved extremely difficult as the Soviet communists themselves realised that the Poles were en masse opposed to communist ideology, seeing it as hostile to Polish identity and their predominant Roman Catholic religion.
 The policy of religious discrimination, plunder and terror further strengthened Polish resistance to Soviet rule.
 As a result, the Soviet authorities started to imprison and forcefully remove all those seen as an obstacle to their policies.

 Two Polish Autonomous Districts were created, with one in Belarus and one in Ukraine.
 The first one was named Dzierzynszczyzna, after Felix Dzierżyński; the second was named Marchlewszczyzna after Julian Marchlewski.
 Following the failure of the Sovietisation of the USSR's Polish minority, the Soviet rulers decided to portray Poles as enemies of the state and use them to fuel Ukrainian nationalism in order to direct Ukrainian anger away from the Soviet government.
 After 1928 Soviet policies turned to outright eradication of Polish national identity.
 Special centers were established where the youth was indoctrinated towards hatred against the Polish state, all contacts with relatives within Poland were dangerous and could result in imprisonment.
 Newspapers printed out in the Polish language were de facto used to print anti-Polish propaganda.
 Following attacks on the Polish minority, from 18 February 1930 till 19 March 1930 over 100,000 people from Polish areas were expelled by the Soviet authorities.

 Following the collectivization of agriculture under Joseph Stalin, both autonomies were abolished and their populations were subsequently deported to Kazakhstan in 1934–1938.
-Many people starved during the deportation and after, since the deported were moved to sparsely populated areas, unprepared for migration, lacking basic facilities and infrastructure.
-The survivors were under the supervision of the OGPU/NKVD, cruelly punished for any sign of discontent.
-21,000 Poles died during the Holodomor.

 In 1936 the Poles were deported from the territories of Belarus and Ukraine adjacent to the state border (the first recorded deportation of a whole ethnic group in the USSR).
 Tens of thousands of ethnic Poles became victims of the Great Purge in 1937–1938 (see Polish operation of the NKVD).
 The Communist Party of Poland was also decimated in the Great Purge and was disbanded in 1938.
 Another decimated group of Poles was the Roman Catholic clergy, who opposed the forced atheization.

 A number of Poles fled to Poland during this time, among them Igor Newerly and Tadeusz Borowski.